 Whether you tow a touring caravan, a car trailer, a glider, or just a load of garden rubbish, you’ll want one of the best cars for towing that doesn’t compromise on the day-to-day usability that marks out the best family cars.
 You also need to carefully match your car/trailer combination in both power and weight.

 Of course, you need a car with the power to deal with the weight of your caravan/trailer.
-But it also needs to be heavy enough to provide the stability needed for a safe journey.
+But it also needs to be big and heavy enough to provide the stability needed for a safe journey.
 That’s why experienced towers generally abide by the 85% rule – that means the trailer weighs no more than 85% of the car’s weight.
 Whether you stick to that or not, always make sure you don’t exceed your car’s maximum towing capacity.
 You also need to stay on the right side of the towing laws.

 We’ve rounded up what we think are the best towing cars currently available to buy new.
 Our list covers a variety of budgets and a range of towing requirements, suiting everything from a small trailer or two-berth caravan right up to a car transporter or massive twin-axle tourer.
-We’ve focused on diesel-powered cars, because frequent towers still favour them for their torque and fuel economy.
+We’ve focused on diesel-powered cars because frequent towers still favour them for their torque and fuel economy.

 The ultimate towing car